Lessons from Capital One's cloud migration journey

 The bank of the future is now

-When I first spoke on this at Lesbians Who Tech last year, we were eight years into our technology transformation, now we’re at nine.
-We didn’t start on day one knowing exactly how this would all unfold over the years - we just knew our goal was to get to a destination where we could more quickly and nimbly build new capabilities for our customers.
+When I first spoke on this at Lesbians Who Tech, we were eight years into our technology transformation.
+We didn’t start on day one knowing exactly how this would all unfold over the years—we just knew our goal was to get to a destination where we could more quickly and nimbly build new capabilities for our customers.
 So we comprehensively reimagined our talent, our technology infrastructure and how we work until it felt like we’d arrived there (not to mention that we could stay there).

 We tried a lot of paths and still are, which gave us the nimbleness needed to respond to everything 2020 threw our way.
-Which is a bit of an understatement.
 Our ability to swiftly respond to the COVID-19 pandemic and ensure our associates were able to remain connected and focused on helping our customers was directly enabled by our technology transformation.

 Being in the cloud helped us to quickly respond to the impact of COVID-19 shutdowns in four major ways:

 1. Being in the cloud was critical for enabling our back office workforce to remain connected and productive throughout this transition.
 We are able to actively monitor the performance of our collaboration tools such as Slack, GSuite and Zoom and dynamically scale based on need.
-This means our teams, including our engineering teams, could stay better connected while transitioning to remote work - a story which our HR Tech Team recently told in more detail on our blog.
+This means our teams, including our engineering teams, could stay better connected while transitioning to remote work—a story which our HR Tech Team told in more detail on our blog.

-2. From an AWS perspective, our ability to control and monitor our infrastructure through APIs allowed us to do it from anywhere - including while working remote.
+2. From an AWS perspective, our ability to control and monitor our infrastructure through APIs allowed us to do it from anywhere—including while working remotely.
 We didn’t have to worry about manning our data centers, or how we were going to get the equipment and people needed to add infrastructure in support of the crisis.

 This nimbleness has far-ranging implications outside of our pandemic response.
-By building resiliency and reliability into both our technology and our organizational structures we can better weather all manner of situations, in 2021 and beyond.
+By building resiliency and reliability into both our technology and our organizational structures we can better weather all manner of situations, now and beyond.

 Allison Perkel, VP, Software Engineering